gagigante/react-discord-ui-clone/README.md

 - [Typescript](https://www.typescriptlang.org/)
 - [Styled Components](https://styled-components.com/)

-## 💻 Project
+## :computer: Project

-This project is a clone based in Discod UI
+This project is a clone based in Discord UI

 ## :runner: How to run